baaivision/EVA/EVA-CLIP/README.md

 To construct Merged-2B, we merged 1.6 billion samples from [LAION-2B](https://laion.ai/blog/laion-5b/) dataset with 0.4 billion samples from [COYO-700M](https://github.com/kakaobrain/coyo-dataset).

-To our knowledge, EVA-CLIP is **the largest performant open-sourced CLIP model** evaluated via zero-shot classification performance, especially on mainstream classification benchmarks such as ImageNet along with its variants.
+To our knowledge, EVA-CLIP is the most performant open-sourced CLIP model at any scale, evaluated via zero-shot classification performance, especially on mainstream classification benchmarks such as ImageNet along with its variants.
-For more details about EVA-CLIP, please refer to Section 2.3.5 of [our paper](https://arxiv.org/pdf/2211.07636.pdf).
+For more details about EVA-CLIP, please refer to our [paper (coming very soon)]().

 ## Setup